jkinda/cornet-fenics/examples/elasticity/2D_elasticity.py.rst

 In this first numerical tour, we will show how to compute a small strain solution for a 2D isotropic linear elastic medium, either in plane stress or in plane strain, in a tradtional displacement-based finite element formulation.
-Extension to 3D is straightforward and an example can be found in the :ref:`ModalAnalysis` example.
+The corresponding file can be obtained from :download:`2D_elasticity.py`.Extension to 3D is straightforward and an example can be found in the :ref:`ModalAnalysis` example.

 We consider here the case of a cantilever beam modeled as a 2D medium of dimensions